ansys/pydynamicreporting/doc/source/userguide/index.rst

    server = report_remote_server.Server("http://127.0.0.1:9528", "nexus", "cei")

-These lines are then followed by a series of commands that describe the template names and properties.
+Following these lines are a series of commands that describe the template names and properties.

-To convert a legacy script to a report template for PyDynamicReporting, replace the first few lines in the script with these lines:
+To convert a legacy script to a report template for PyDynamicReporting, replace the preceding lines in the script with these lines:

 .. code:: python